ocbwoy3/PrikolsHub-MultiSession/README.md

 # PrikolsHub RoControl

-skid admin to connect roblox and discord
+connect roblox and discord and run scripts and commands
+note: it might be being deprecated on december 23, or maybe not.

 This works on a `SessionPool` basis, meaning, that multiple sessions can be in a single channel, and message history is present, because channels are not deleted and the audit log isn't spammed.